It seems that in our ungodly society some lies are more tolerable than others. The resignation of Damian Green is a case in point.

 Jesuitism is the readiness to promote the correct standards while circumventing them by sleight of hand and ambiguous statements.
 This is rife in public life so that people do not know what to believe any more because of lies and fake news.
 God will yet bring liars into judgment.

-‘Every idle word that men shall speak, they shall give account thereof in the day of judgment’ Mat 12:36.
-Jesus Christ.
+Jesus Christ: ‘Every idle word that men shall speak, they shall give account thereof in the day of judgment’ Mat 12:36.

-‘All liars shall have their part in the lake which burneth with fire and brimstone: which is the second death’ Rev 21:8.
-The apostle John.
+The apostle John: ‘All liars shall have their part in the lake which burneth with fire and brimstone: which is the second death’ Rev 21:8.

 This demonstrates the urgency, necessity and relevance for the Gospel of the forgiveness of sins to be preached throughout our land, instead of the useless ‘salvation by works’ teaching that is peddled but not actually believed by so many religionists.